tranpeter08/RideShareGuide/README.md

 # Technical
 - Using a responsive layout, NiteOut is designed to be viewed on desktop and mobile devices.
-- This web app was built using HTML5, CSS, Javasceript and jQuery.
+- This web app was built using HTML5, CSS, Javascript and jQuery.
 - The web app utilizes 5 different API's for finding information for user location, geocode, weather, resutaurants and events:
   1. HTML5 Geolocation
   2. Google Maps